A Unified Blister and Subglacial Hydrology Framework for Supraglacial Lake Drainage Events: Method

-\end{linenomath*} where $h_0$ is a regularisation parameter and $\mu_{\text{eff}}$ is the effective water viscosity within the blister.
-On the right hand side, the terms $Q_l$ and $Q_b$ represent the lake drainage into the blister and the leakage from the blister, respectively.
-The term $\sum_{m}Q_m\delta\left(\boldsymbol{x}_m\right)\left[1-\mathcal{H}\left(N(\boldsymbol{x}_m)\right)\right]$ represents the moulin input that contributes to the blister when $N<0$.
-For simplicity, we assume that there is only one lake drainage event, at $t=0$ in the following reference cases, and that $Q_l$ is a Gaussian pulse with a lake volume $V_l$ and a characteristic timescale $\tau_l$, defined as \begin{linenomath*}

-\end{linenomath*} where $\boldsymbol{x}_l$ is the position of the lake.
-We use a characteristic timescale $\tau_l=0.6$ hr so that the drainage occurs within hours, consistent with multiple in-situ observations of lake hydro-fracture events \cite{das2008Fracture,doyle2013Ice,stevens2015Greenland,chudley2019lake}.
+\end{linenomath*} where $\mu_{\text{eff}}$ is an effective viscosity.
+This effective viscosity is used to account for turbulence, ice-bed roughness and other characteristics of the ice-bed interface that contribute to energy loss during propagation.
+In reality, this resistance may vary in space and time as the blister evolves, depending on local bed conditions, water pressure, flow speed, and hydraulic connectivity with the surrounding drainage system.
+Alternative formulations have also been used to represent such nonlinear and heterogeneous flow behaviour \cite<e.g.>[]{zimmerman2004non,sommers2018SHAKTI,hill2024Improved}, but we treat $\mu_{\text{eff}}$ as a constant to isolate its first-order control on blister propagation and keep the reference simulations readily interpretable.

-The regularisation parameter $h_0$ mimics the effect of a pre-wetted layer ahead of the propagating front \cite{hewitt2015Elasticplated}, which is a common practice in the modelling of blisters \citeg{hewitt2018Influence,tobin2023Evolution}.
-Although the pre-wetted layer influences the propagation velocity of the blister front, the dependence is weak \cite{peng2020Viscous}.
-We choose a small value of $h_0=0.005$ m to minimise its influence on the blister dynamics.
-The value of $h_0$ can be further constrained by field observations of blister propagation velocity and geometry.
+The regularisation parameter $h_0$ mimics a pre-wetted layer ahead of the propagating front \cite{hewitt2015Elasticplated}, a common treatment in blister models \citeg{hewitt2018Influence,tobin2023Evolution}.
+Although $h_0$ influences the propagation velocity, the dependence is weak \cite{peng2020Viscous}.
+We use $h_0=0.005$ m in the reference cases.